SEE ALSO:

 Renovate Right

-If your home was built before 1978, and there are any areas of chipping or peeling paint, it is likely that your home is exposing you to lead.
-Areas with peeling paint should be kept clean and repaired as soon as possible, especially if there are young children or pregnant women living in the home.
-The ACLPPP recommends that you hire a lead certified contractor to complete any home repairs so that lead is not spread elsewhere.
-Young children and pregnant women should not stay in the home during renovation due to an increased risk for negative health outcomes.
+If your home was built before 1978, and there are any areas of chipping or peeling paint, your home is likely exposing you to lead.
+Areas with peeling paint should be kept clean and repaired as soon as possible, especially if young children or pregnant women live in the home.
+The ACLPPP recommends hiring a lead certified contractor to complete any home repairs so that lead is not spread elsewhere.
+Young children and pregnant women should not stay in the home during renovation due to an increased risk of negative health outcomes.

 Be Aware of Potential Sources of Lead

-Major sources of lead include lead-based paint, lead dust, lead-related jobs and hobbies, contaminated soil, drinking water, and imported products.
+Major lead sources include lead-based paint, lead dust, lead-related jobs and hobbies, contaminated soil, drinking water, and imported products.

-For more information about what you can do to help make sure your child is lead-free, contact us or visit Data and Publications.
+For more information about how to ensure your child is lead-free, contact us or refer to our FAQ page.